Funnylaksa/tesseract/README.md

 # tesseract

 Used python tesseract for OCR.
 Tried on toto ticket.
-It is good for clean and structured content(uniform background with no special characters)
+It is good for clean and structured content(uniform background, uniform font with no special characters)

 ![image](https://user-images.githubusercontent.com/10414144/111511412-aa28c500-8789-11eb-986a-6a7e5cac7dff.png)